jk-me/deuces/README.md

 This app is now deployed on heroku at [Deuces](https://deuces-card-game.herokuapp.com/)

 To deploy the app locally, run the following commands in your terminal after cloning this repository to your local environment and navigating to its root directory.
-You will also need to change the Procfile to work with Foreman, as the current one works with heroku.
+You will also need to change the Procfie to work locally, as the current one is used for deployment.

 ```
 //Procfile (replace all with code below)